Taking Stock of Your Mental Health in the Workplace | FSA Store

 • Excessive worry and fear

-• Inability to carry out daily tasks or handing daily challenges
+• Inability to carry out daily tasks or handle daily challenges

-If you're concerned, the first place to check is through your health care provider.
-This is because your employer may have a wellness program that includes mental health options like screenings, dependence counseling, depression workshops and proactive stress management courses.
-These are typically free and more employers are offering it to improve workers' lives, in and out of the office.
+If you're concerned, the first place to check is through your healthcare provider.
+Also, be sure to check with your workplace HR department or benefits administrator.
+Your employer may have a wellness program that includes mental health options like screenings, dependence counseling, depression workshops, and proactive stress management courses.

 -

 Thank you for visiting the FSA Store Learning Center.
-Don’t forget to follow us for more helpful tips on Facebook, Instagram, and Twitter.
+Don’t forget to follow us for more helpful tips on Facebook, Instagram, and X (formerly Twitter).

 Best Sellers